• Skip to primary navigation

 Check your e-mail frequently, if you can.

-I find this to be especially true of survey panels like Opinion Outpost and PrizeRebel.
-I usually have several breaks during the day (especially during the computer lab, since I’m a design major), so I check my e-mail often when I have the time.
+I find this especially true of survey panels like Opinion Outpost and PrizeRebel.
+I usually have several breaks during the day (especially during the computer lab since I’m a design major), so I check my e-mail often when I have the time.

 Set aside a time during each day to concentrate on taking surveys.

-To better organize your time, set up a time during the day that is convenient for you and free of distractions to focus on taking surveys, especially if you usually can’t do surveys throughout the day.
+To better organize your time, set up a convenient time and free of distractions to focus on taking surveys, especially if you usually can’t do surveys throughout the day.

 I also sometimes take surveys during my breaks during the day, especially if I know the quota will be more than likely full by the evening when I get home or if the survey pays more than others.